REQUIREMENTS & ACCEPTANCE

 The marking material shall consist of a binder and retroreflective beads.
 Plural component epoxies are also allowed.
 The marking material shall have less than 150 g/l of volatile organic compounds (VOCs).
 The material shall be free of lead, chrome and other heavy metals as defined by the Environmental Protection Agency.
 Upon heating to application temperature, the material shall not exude fumes that are toxic or injurious to persons or property.

 The brand names along with binders shall be pre-approved and listed within MAPLE.
-Preapproval shall be based on data taken from National Transportation Product Evaluation Program (NTPEP) test decks.
+Preapproval shall be based on data taken from AASHTO Product Evaluation & Audit Solutions test decks.
 The preferred test decks shall be located in states that receive a minimum yearly average of 30 inches of snow.
 Deck locations that are preferred include Minnesota, Pennsylvania and Wisconsin.
-If data from these decks are not available submit products to current NTPEP test deck for evaluation.
+If data from these decks are not available submit products to current AASHTO Product Evaluation & Audit Solutions test deck for evaluation.

 Markings shall meet the following minimum requirements.
 Values shall be averaged from the AC and PCC test decks.

 The initial color Chromaticity limits shall comply to ASTM D 6628 for each respective color.
 The color shall be measured with a standard C illuminant using a two-degree observer and 45/0 geometry or as currently stated in ASTM D 6628.

 See the AASHTO Product Evaluation & Audit Solutions workplan for information on what and how tests will be performed.

 In addition to meeting the AASHTO Product Evaluation & Audit Solutions test deck requirements, new classes of pavement marking materials shall demonstrate the ability to successfully survive winter snowplow operations on Iowa highways.